kaunel85/ong-bylaws/bylaws.md

 9. Any individual found in violation of Sections 7 or 8 will be censured (see Section 103.1) by The Chapter and may result in outside authorities becoming involved.
 Subsequent violations may be referred to an outside organization.

 10. Each Member of the Active Chapter and each person living in the Chapter House will adhere to the *Phi Delta Theta Alcohol Free Housing Policy*.
-No alcohol, marijuana, or illegal substances shall be possessed, stored, administered or consumed on Ontario Gamma property.
+No alcohol or unlawful drugs shall be possessed, stored, administered or consumed on Ontario Gamma property.

 11. If a Member is found to possess or consume alcohol or any unlawful drug on Ontario Gamma property, the alcohol or drug is to be confiscated and promptly disposed of by the Vice-President, Warden, or if available a CAB member or Steel City Club representative.
 A Judiciary Committee meeting will be called automatically.
     1. For any offense, the Executive Committee may decide that extreme circumstances may have occurred.
 If such extreme circumstances exist, the Executive Committee may motion for an immediate membership review as prescribed by *The Code*.